Dr Jorg Taubel, MD FFPM FESC

 Educated in Frankfurt, Germany, Dr Jorg Taubel graduated in medicine at Goethe-Universität in 1987 and achieved a postgraduate M.D in cardio-psychology awarded by the same university.
 In 1999, Dr Taubel was awarded a Diploma in Pharmaceutical Medicine by the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians.

-Dr Jorg Taubel is a honorary senior research fellow at the Molecular and Clinical Sciences Research Institute at St George's University of London.
+Dr Jorg Taubel is an honorary senior research fellow at the Molecular and Clinical Sciences Research Institute at St George's University of London.
 He has a special interest in cardiac repolarisation changes related to iatrogenic interference with glucostasis.

 Dr Taubel first proposed to utilise the physiological ECG changes following a meal to establish assay sensitivity in thorough QT studies; this may be accepted by the FDA as an alternative to the pharmacological challenge with moxifloxacin (Taubel 2012).
 He has studied the effects of meals on cardiac repolarisation and the underlying autonomic and humoral effects on cardiac ion channels in healthy and patient populations (Taubel 2019).